Looks like you’re on our UK site! Would you like to switch US site?

 In comparison, sMRI can be operated by just two staff – one qualified by Hallmarq to operate the machine and one to manage the patient.
 Since sMRI does not require GA, image acquisition is complete in a matter of hours as opposed to the lengthier procedure that down MRI demands.
 The practice and horse owner benefit from associated cost savings and most veterinarians can see more patients in less time, thus generating more revenue.

 As with all decisions facing clinicians, there is no easy answer.
 All would agree that image quality is paramount, however, down and standing equine MRI have similar diagnostic capabilities.
 Both modalities generally result in the same diagnoses with diagnostic rates for distal limb lesions now comparable in both “up” and “down” MRI machines [3].
-That advantage, when combined with potential costs savings and patient safety, surely make standing a sensible solution?
+That advantage, when combined with potential cost savings and patient safety, surely makes standing a sensible solution.

 [1] Dugdale A.H., Obhrai.
 J., Cripps P.J.
 (2016) Twenty years later: a single-centre, repeat retrospective analysis of equine perioperative mortality and investigation of recovery quality.
 Vet Anaesth Analg.
 43, (2), 171-8